1C3/gentoo-on-framework/README.md

 ### disk setup

-- change nvme disk sector size if possibile (https://wiki.archlinux.org/title/Advanced_Format#NVMe_solid_state_drives)
+- change the ssds reported logical block size to 4KiB if possibile (https://wiki.archlinux.org/title/Advanced_Format#NVMe_solid_state_drives)

 - use whatever partitioning tool you prefer to:
   - format the disk as GPT